risherlock/FloatSat/README.md

 Go to the ```Extensions``` on the vertical bar at the left hand side of the VSCode and search for ```Cortex-Debug``` by [marus25](https://github.com/Marus).
 Flash the software and press ```F5``` to start debugging.

+Please watch this [video](https://youtu.be/FC7BE-yrDFg) for the demonstration of debugging.

 ### Python middleware for ground station

 RODOS has [Python middleware ](rodos/support/support-programs/middleware-python) that allows communication between Python on computer and RODOS on STM32 using gateways such as UART (using bluetooth module) or UDP (using WiFi module).
 [This pdf](rodos/support/support-programs/middleware-python/readme.pdf) has instruction on how to install the middleware.
 There are some [examples](rodos/support/support-programs/middleware-python/examples/) on the RODOS repository, but again, we have included software to get started.
 It should be a good starting point to develop ground station.